kikitsa/question-answering-on-long-documents/README.md

 My approach is written on a Google Colab Notebook.
 Initially I trained the model on a TPU.
 However I was not able to use the TPU for the prediction part, therefore I switched to GPU and I am using the GPU for training and prediction too.

 ### Challenges
 Bert is a really powerful model for tackling a question-answering problem.
 However, it comes up with the limitation of 512 tokens and the documents under my data-set were really long (12000 - 22000 characters).
-In order to handle this limitation I wrote the function ```truncate_doc_for_answer```, which truncates each document (before the tokenization) and in the end the document contains the answer, it is ready for tokenization and it boosts the training part.
+In order to handle this limitation I wrote the function ```truncate_doc_for_answer```, which truncates each document (before the tokenization) and with this approach the truncated document contains the answer, it is ready for tokenization and it boosts the training part.

 ### Data set
 Due to some confidentiality concerns I am not able to share the data set (training, validation and testing).
-There are three files that are included and the data set.
+There are three files that are required:
 1. A json file which contains the documents and the keys are: id, content.
 2. A csv file which contains the questions and the keys are: question_id, original_question.
 3. A json file which contains the answers for all the questions for each document.
 For each answer (for each question and for all documents) there are the answer_start_at and answer_end_at indexes.